 Please provide the following information when making your request:

 The Murrieta Police Department does not charge a fee to sign-off citations issued by members of our department.
 Any other law enforcement agency citations that are brought to us for sign-off have a fee of $10.00 per citation.
-For more information about paying tickets, visit that section of the website.
+For more information about paying tickets visit this page.